 We value children’s eye health and feel that they too should benefit from our fully comprehensive eye examination including our state of the art prescreening tests.
 Therefore we do not charge for our additional non- NHS tests for children in full-time education.
 This means they can benefit from routine eye examinations at no cost at all.

 Students in full-time education also benefit from free eye examinations, including all tests we feel are required, regardless of whether these would be covered in a basic NHS eye examination.
 This includes anyone studying full-time which might include those undertaking a college qualification, an undergraduate degree or a postgraduate degree.
-As with under 18’s, all students who are contact lens wearers will also receive 10% off their Vision+ membership, which allows them access to many other discounts, for example 25% off all eyewear.
+As with under 18’s, all students who are contact lens wearers will also receive 10% off their Vision+ membership, a fixed payment option, which allows them access to many other discounts, for example 25% off all eyewear.